vaginessa/dns-wiki/TCP-security.md

 <code>6rd</code> - This is a mechanism to facilitate Ipv6 rapid deployment across IPv4 infrastructures of Internet service providers (ISPs).
 This is improved form of the 6to4 transition mechanism which aims to encourage ISPs to deploy IPv6 to their customers without placing substantial network upgrade requirement on the ISP.
 RFC 5569 describes 6rd in detail and does not specific a specific address prefix.

 <code>6to4</code> - This is another transition mechanism to facilitate migration from IPv4 to IPv6.
 It allows IPv6 packets to be transmitted over an IPv4 network (generally the IPv4 Internet) without the need to configure explicit tunnels.
 Special relay servers are also in place that allow 6to4 network to communicate with native IPv6 networks.
-Most IPv6 networks use autoconfiguration, which requires the last 64 bits for the host.The first 64 bits are the IPv6 prefix.
+Most IPv6 networks use auto-configuration (should not be used if possible), which requires the last 64 bits for the host.The first 64 bits are the IPv6 prefix.
 The first 16 bits of the prefix are always 2002:; the next 32 bits are the IPv4 address, and the last 16 bits of the prefix are arbitrarily chosen by the router.
 Any IPv6 address that begins with the 2002::/16 prefix is known as a 6to4 address.
 6to4 does not facilitate interoperation between IPv4-only hosts and IPv6-only hosts.
 6to4 is simply a transparent mechanism used as a transport layer between IPv6 nodes.

 Known attacks